digitalcredentials/status-service-github/README.md

 | `LOG_LEVEL` | log level for application - see [Logging](#logging) | silly | no |

 #### MongoDB
 There is a sample `.env` file provided called `.env.db.example` to help you get started with your own `.env` file.
-In addition to the general fields, every Git credential status manager recognizes the following fields in an `.env` file:
+In addition to the general fields, every MongoDB credential status manager recognizes the following fields in an `.env` file:

 | Key | Description | Default | Required |
 | --- | --- | --- | --- |